 AAUW Morgan Hill encourages our members to expand their contributions to–and leadership within–the Morgan Hill community.
 Each year we sponsor branch member participation in this community leadership development program.
 For more information go to Leadership Morgan Hill.
 AAUW member contact is Janet McElroy.

 Branch members volunteer regularly at the Center, helping immigrant women develop English proficiency.
 The branch also has adopted the Center as the annual holiday beneficiary of member gift card donations and they have been the recipient of AAUW Morgan Hill Community Action Grants (for class materials).
 For more information go to Learning and Loving Education Center.
 AAUW member contact is Barbara Palmer.

 AAUW Morgan Hill provides docents for the Morgan Hill House and Historical Museum at Villa Mira Monte.
 The branch also publicizes Historical Society events to members.
 For more information go to Morgan Hill Historical Society.
 AAUW member contact is Kathy Sullivan.

 This is an AAUW California sponsored annual speech competition.
 Locally we offer the competition to all high school students attending Morgan Hill schools.
 The Speech Trek program creates a forum for students to gain exposure to gender equality issues and to develop their communication skills.
 The contest involves high school students writing and delivering a persuasive speech at a local branch meeting.
 The top three competitors in the state advance each year to a state-wide competition (and our branch has had two students advance to the state level).
 Go to Speech Trek.
 AAUW member contact is Joanne Rooney.

-Women’s Advocacy Club
+Teen Leadership: Women’s Advocacy Clubs

 Morgan Hill Wildflower Run Research and Projects Grant Endowment